-- Cheating includes (but is not limited to): communicating with anyone else during any type of test; copying or submitting work from someone else or from any source (eg. book, website); altering or interfering with grading or attendance taking; using any electronic equipment during quizzes and exams that has not been authorized (eg. cell phones, PDAs, pagers, symbolic calculators); helping another student cheat.
+- Cheating includes (but is not limited to): copying or submitting work from someone else or from any source (eg. book, website); altering or interfering with grading; using any electronic equipment during quizzes and exams that has not been authorized (eg. cell phones, PDAs, symbolic calculators); helping another student cheat.
 For a list of other examples of cheating, please ask me. - My zero tolerance policy towards cheating is: if you are caught cheating, I will give you an F for the course (no second chances). - In addition, if you are caught cheating, you will be reported to the division dean and Student Development, who may impose much stricter consequences (eg. probation, suspension, expulsion).